-- where the work is of short duration ladders are not suitable where they are in one position for 30 minutes or more; - where the risk is low, e.g. because the nature of the work makes a fall unlikely or where there is a fall that the nature of the fall would be unlikely to cause injury: - Where the ladder will be level and on firm stable ground - for 'light work' ladders are not suitable for strenuous or heavy work; - for work that does not involve carrying heavy or awkward tools or equipment; - where a handhold is available both for climbing the ladder and in the working position; - where you can maintain three points of contact (hands and feet) at the working position.
+- where the work is of short duration ladders are not suitable where they are in one position for 30 minutes or more; - where the risk is low, e.g. because the nature of the work makes a fall unlikely or where there is a fall that the nature of the fall would be unlikely to cause injury; - for 'light work' ladders are not suitable for strenuous or heavy work; - for work that does not involve carrying heavy or awkward tools or equipment; - where a handhold is available both for climbing the ladder and in the working position; - where you can maintain three points of contact (hands and feet) at the working position.
 On a ladder where you cannot maintain a handhold, other than for a brief period of time, other measures will be needed to prevent a fall or reduce the consequences of one.
 On stepladders where a handhold is not practicable a risk assessment will have to justify whether it is safe or not.